JS Group is a forward looking business that can trace its roots back to 1751 when the bookseller John Smith and Son was founded in Glasgow.

 Director of Academic Partnerships

 Julie joined JS Group in 2020 as our Director of Academic Partnerships and in this role she liaises with universities to ensure that they and their students are getting the full benefit of their Aspire schemes and also partners with universities looking to introduce an Aspire scheme to improve student outcomes.
-Julie brings a wealth of sector experience to this role having been Director of Students at the Royal Agricultural University, a former Chair of AMOSSHE and the Director of Student Services at Anglia Ruskin University.
+Julie brings a wealth of sector experience to this role having been Executive Director for Students at the Royal Agricultural University, a former Chair of AMOSSHE and the Director of Student Services at Anglia Ruskin University and London Metropolitan University.

 Michael Thorne CBE